jkremp/AutoVpnUi/README.md

 AutoVpnUi runs in the background and is either started as a script, which requires a AutoHotKey installation, or as a compiled executeable.

-Once AutoVpnUi is started it is waiting for shortcut pressed.
-This shortcut will initiate the automated VPN connection.
+Once AutoVpnUi is started it is waiting for a shortcut pressed.
+This shortcut will start the routine to automatically initiate the VPN connection and enter the password.
 The default shortcut is <kbd>CTRL</kbd>+<kbd>PrintScreen</kbd>.

 # How to run?